 A sub-task is nothing but a division of a parent issue (task) into chunks of work that can be assigned and tracked individually.

-In this case we can create a JIRA issue of the type task for “Test documentation” and have the following four sub tasks under it:
+In this case, we can create a JIRA issue of the typing task for “Test documentation” and have the following four subtasks under it:

 - Test plan documentation – assigned to resource 1